hadley/adv-r/Environments.md

 }
 ```

+Note that to check if the environment is the same as the empty environment, we need to use `identical()`: this performs a whole object comparison, unlike the element-wise `==`.

-Note that we could also write this function with a loop instead of with recursion.
+It is also possible to write this function with a loop instead of with recursion.
 This might run slightly faster (because we eliminate some function calls), but I find it harder to understand what's going on.
+I include it because you might find it easier to see what's happening if you're less familiar with recursive functions.

 ```R
 is.emptyenv <- function(x) identical(x, emptyenv())